joereddington/export-history/index.md

 <br>

+<ul><li> 08:02 <a href="https://www.theguardian.com/world/2025/jun/08/colombian-presidential-candidate-miguel-uribe-shot-at-campaign-event">Colombian presidential candidate Miguel Uribe shot at campaign event | Colombia | The Guardian</a></li>
+<li> 08:02 <a href="https://www.theguardian.com/uk">Latest news, sport and opinion from the Guardian</a></li>
-<ul><li> 08:00 <a href="https://www.theguardian.com/sport/2025/jun/07/simone-biles-riley-gaines-trans-athlete-twitter">Simone Biles slams ‘sore loser’ Riley Gaines over attacks on trans athlete | Simone Biles | The Guardian</a></li>
+<li> 08:00 <a href="https://www.theguardian.com/sport/2025/jun/07/simone-biles-riley-gaines-trans-athlete-twitter">Simone Biles slams ‘sore loser’ Riley Gaines over attacks on trans athlete | Simone Biles | The Guardian</a></li>
 <li> 07:49 <a href="https://www.theguardian.com/uk">Latest news, sport and opinion from the Guardian</a></li>
 <li> 07:48 <a href="https://www.theguardian.com/lifeandstyle/2025/jun/07/beckxit-beef-david-victoria-beckham-brooklyn-nicola-anne-peltz">‘They’re perfect – until they aren’t’: why are people so interested in the Beckxit beef? | Celebrity | The Guardian</a></li>
 <li> 07:47 <a href="https://www.theguardian.com/uk">Latest news, sport and opinion from the Guardian</a></li>